SharkChain/SharkChain/README.md

-- 👋 Hi, I’m @SharkChain
+- 👋 Hi, I’m @SharkToshi (SharkChain)
-- 👀 I’m interested in ...BlockChain
+- 👀 TomoChain ...BlockChain
-- 🌱 I’m currently learning ...Python
+- 🌱 We are currently Airdropping the SharkToshi Tokens
-- 💞️ I’m looking to collaborate on ...Blockchain
+- 💞️ We are always open for collabration the better world ...Blockchain
 - 📫 How to reach me ...sharkschain@gmail.com

 <!---